anbox-cloud/discourse-docs/howto/update/upgrade-appliance.md

-Before you upgrade the Anbox Cloud Appliance, make sure all packages on the machines that are part of the deployment, are up-to-date.
+Before you upgrade the Anbox Cloud Appliance, make sure all packages on the machines that are part of the deployment are up-to-date.
 To do so, run the following commands on each machine:

     sudo apt update
     sudo apt upgrade